Ashifcoder/exposelab/README.md

 ## Lab Overview 💻

 This lab is theamed after TV series Mr. Robot :)
-This is a fully automated Active directory Lab made with the purpose to reduce the hustle of creating it manually.
+This is a fully automated Active Directory Lab made with the purpose to reduce the hustle of creating it manually.
 It uses Vagrant and Powershell Scripts to automate stuff.
 It also contain a small CTF kind of senerio.

 #### Lab preinstalled
 - Active directory Services.